Nonparametric maximum likelihood methods for binary response models with random coefficients: Some Simulation Evidence

-One swallow doesn't make a summer, so we have carried out two small simulation experiments to compare performance of the various estimators under consideration under both of the foregoing simulation settings.
-In the first experiment data is generated in accordance with the two point discrete distribution taken from Gautier and Kitamura with sample size $n = 500$.
-Four estimators are considered: two variants of the NPMLE, one smoothed the other not, the Gautier-Kitamura estimator with default tuning parameter selection, and the classical logistic regression estimator.
-For each estimator we compute predicted probabilities for a fresh sample of 500 $x$ observations also drawn from the same Gaussian distribution generating the data used for estimation.
-Table \ref{tab.sim0a} reports mean absolute and root mean squared errors for the predicted probabilities for the 100 replications of the experiment.
-The discrete NPMLE is the clear winner, with its smoothed version performing only slightly better than the Gautier-Kitamura deconvolution procedure, the logit estimator is the clear loser.
+One replication of an experiment doesn't offer sufficient evidence of performance, so we have carried out two small simulation experiments to compare performance of the various estimators under consideration using both of the foregoing simulation settings.
+In the first experiment data is generated in accordance with the two point discrete distribution with sample size $n = 500$.
+Four estimators are considered: two variants of the NPMLE, one smoothed the other not, referred to in the tables as NPMLE and NPMLEs respectively, the Gautier-Kitamura (GK) estimator with default tuning parameter selection, the classical logistic regression estimator and the Klein-Spady (KS) single index estimator as implemented in the R package of \citeasnoun{np}.
+For each estimator we compute predicted probabilities for a fresh sample of 500 $x$ observations also drawn from the same Gaussian distribution generating the data used for estimation, and these probabilities are compared with the true probabilties of $P(Y_i = 1 | X = x_i)$ for this sample.
+Table \ref{tab.simKS0a} reports mean absolute and root mean squared errors for the predicted probabilities over the 100 replications of the experiment.
+The discrete NPMLE is the clear winner, with its smoothed version performing only slightly better than the Gautier-Kitamura deconvolution procedure.

-Skeptical minds may, correctly, regard the two point distribution simulation setting as ``too favorable'' to the NPMLE since it is known to deliver a relatively sparse discrete estimate.
+Skeptical minds may, correctly, regard the two point distribution simulation setting as ``too favorable'' to the NPMLE since the NPMLE is known to deliver a relatively sparse discrete estimate.
 Thus, it is of interest to see how our comparison would look when the true random coefficient distribution is itself smooth.

-Table \ref{tab.sim1a} reports mean absolute and root mean squared errors for the predicted probabilities for the 100 replications of the new setting with the location mixture of Gaussians.
+Table \ref{tab.simKS1a} reports mean absolute and root mean squared errors for the predicted probabilities for the 100 replications of the second simulation setting with the location mixture of Gaussians.
 Again, the NPMLE is the clear winner, but now its smoothed version performs somewhat better than the unsmoothed version although both do better than the Gautier-Kitamura deconvolution procedure.